 - View region-specific information and the current season challenge information

-- Contact the FLL & Jr.FLL Committee with any questions
+- Contact the FLL & Jr.FLL Committee

 - Apply to volunteer as a FIRST AmeriCorps VISTA at Rochester

 - View 2017 Finger Lakes Regional Championship Qualifying Teams

 - View 2015 Finger Lakes Regional Championship Awards

 - View 2014 Finger Lakes Regional Championship Awards and Robot Game Scores